waldronlab/curatedMetagenomicDataHighLoad/README.md

   This container is automatically build from the Dockerfile in [GitHub](https://github.com/stevetsa/curatedMetagenomicDataHighLoad)
   There are some [confusion](https://groups.google.com/forum/#!topic/metaphlan-users/t6IV1PxgNNA) about the location of the databases for the new Metaphlan2.
   The get-around is to duplicate the database files for metaphlan in two locations metaphlan2/db_v20 and metaphlan2/databases/
+  On AWS m5.4xlarge instance, with 50GB Volume attached.
+"SRR4052038" below took about 30 min.

   ```
   #sudo apt-get install -y docker.io #install Docker if needed